JvanZyl1/3D-nuclei-segmentation-reproduction/docs/readme.md

 end, we changed the kernel size of each convolutional layer in the NDN to 3.

-Here is the full list of hyperparameters we unfortunately had to specify differently in order to get acceptable instance segmentation results:
+Here is the full list of hyperparameters we had to specify differently in order to get acceptable instance segmentation results:

 - Optimizer: the paper proposed Adam as an optimizer for the NDN, which can be more stable than SGD thanks to the momentum and RMSprop